FGCH/FRTIndex/README.md

 ## The FRT Index

-The current draft version of the Index is located in the *IndexData* directory.
-The current version is in a CSV formatted file called: [FRTIndex_v0_2.csv](https://raw.githubusercontent.com/FGCH/FRTIndex/master/IndexData/FRTIndex_v0_2.csv).
+The current draft version of the Index is located in the *IndexData* directory in a CSV formatted file called: [FRTIndex.csv](https://raw.githubusercontent.com/FGCH/FRTIndex/master/IndexData/FRTIndex.csv).

 It covers the **60 countries** classified by the World Bank as '**High Income**' for the years **1990 through 2011**.